 Electric Cars and Hybrid Cars: Pros and Cons

-Electric and hybrid cars are becoming more mainstream as many consumers look for ways to reduce their carbon footprint and avoid the unpredictability of rising gasoline prices at the pump.
-If you’re wondering if you should be considering an electric vehicle (EV) or a hybrid car for your next car purchase, you may want to weigh the pros and cons of buying a car that’s not your traditional vehicle.
+Electric and hybrid cars are becoming more mainstream as studies are showing that these vehicles offer benefits of improved fuel economy, lower fuel costs and reduced emissions.1 If you’re contemplating an electric vehicle (EV) or a hybrid car for your next car purchase, you should consider the pros and cons of buying a car that’s not your traditional vehicle.

-Here’s a look at some of the advantages and disadvantages of electric vehicles.
+Here’s a look at some of the advantages and disadvantages of electric and hybrid vehicles.

 How Electric Cars and Hybrids Work